BCOBOB/AMonero/README.md

 Install and run the app, enter your pool and wallet data, then press the start button to start mining or stop to stop mining.
-The prefilled wallet is mine, so if you try the app, just keep it and I earn, ehm... next to nothing ;-)
 The help button will show xmrig's help output for convenience.

 As this is considered a proof of concept, only pool address, username, threads and max cup usage can be